Retail operations intelligence platform

 Retail POS Admin Dashboard

-RoleProduct Design, UX Design, Frontend Development
+RoleProduct Strategy, UX Design, Interface Design, Frontend Development

 ToolsReact, Vite, JavaScript, CSS